 Number of sex offences recorded by police hits new high

-The Office for National Statistics said there were ‘substantial increases’ after April 2021.
+Office for National Statistics says there were ‘substantial increases’ after April 2021

 The number of sex crimes logged by police in England and Wales has hit another record and there were “substantial increases” as lockdown restrictions eased, figures show.